wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==
+= 2.0.8 =
+* New: Added a new option to add Ad After word count  #23
+* New: Made Ads.txt modifiedable #162
+* New: Ampforwp & advances amp ads importer #163
+* Fix: Responsive option not working  #114
+* Fix: Settings is opened, but the page is not selected #157
+* Fix: Ads not loading specific "page template" of Page attribute #53
+* Fix: CSS showing in the head of the website in AMP after update #165

 = 2.0.7 =
 * New: Added a new option to Reapeat Ad After nth Paragraph   #118
 * New: Added a URL of the site so it's easier to help user  #78